Tudi/WowRetriHelperBot/KickBot/readme.txt

 A : Add a random factor to it.
 Do not use it always at the same cast bar position and maybe do not interrupt every same spell...

 Q : Can i use it to interrupt focus target casts ?
 A : Yes.
-Make an apropriate macro for it. /cast @focustarget manlykick
+Make an apropriate macro for it. /cast @focus manlykick

 Q : Can i improve it to become a PQR bot ?
 A : This was initially a PQR bot, i nerfed it to a kickbot